gabrieleteotino/bluish-capsule/content/project/datingapp/11-photo-upload/9-cloudinary-transformation.md

 ---
 title: "Cloudinary transformation"
-date: 2018-07-10T20:59:24+02:00
+date: 2018-07-10T20:50:00+02:00
 subtitle: ""
 author: Gabriele Teotino
 tags: ["c#", "webapi", "netcore", "cloudinary"]
 categories: ["dev"]
-draft: true
+draft: false
 ---

 <!--more-->

 With cloudinary is possible to apply an [image transformation](https://cloudinary.com/documentation/image_transformations) uploading an image.

-This feature transform images on-the-fly to any required format, style and dimension, and also optimizes images to have the minimal file size
+This feature transform images on the fly to any required format, style and dimension and optimizes images to have the minimal file size.

 Open **PhotosController** and change the **uploadParams** of **AddPhotoForUser**.